IB ChemistryStructure 33.23.2.5

 ⚠️ Common Examiner Traps

-- Redundant locants.
-Don't write "1-butanol" when the –OH can only be at position 1
+• Redundant locants.
+Don't write "1-ethanol" or "ethan-1-ol" when the -OH can only be at position 1 (use "ethanol" instead)

 Study this topic on the go